f-droid/fdroid-website/_posts/2018-10-12-twif-25-tor-browser-matrix-room-enhancements-and-mirror-beta-testing.md

 * {{ page.featured }} **[Manyverse](https://f-droid.org/app/se.manyver)**: At last a mobile client for the _[Secure Scuttlebutt](https://ssbc.github.io/secure-scuttlebutt/)_ protocol lands in F-Droid!
 SSB is a peer-to-peer protocol and social network optimized for off-line and off-grid use.
 You can share messages locally using bluetooth or local WiFi, directly with your friends over the internet, or optionally tap into more centralized nodes called "pubs".

+    For in-depth details about the developer, André Staltz, and his motivations you can watch the [It's time to build our own Internet](https://www.youtube.com/watch?v=UjfWAbGfPh0) TEDxGeneva talk and the recent [Reinvent the social web](https://www.youtube.com/watch?v=8GE5C9-RUpg).
+If you're more inclined to read you can see his viral blog posts called [The Web began dying in 2014, here's how](https://staltz.com/the-web-began-dying-in-2014-heres-how.html) and the follow up [A plan to rescue the Web from the Internet](https://staltz.com/a-plan-to-rescue-the-web-from-the-internet.html).

 #### Updated apps

 In total, **{{ page.number_of_updated_apps }}** apps were updated this week.
 Here are the highlights: